playframework/play-generated-docs/manual/ModuleDirectory.md

 ### Typescript Plugin
 * **Website:** <https://github.com/ArpNetworking/sbt-typescript>
-* **Short description:** A plugin for SBT that uses sbt-web to compile typescript resources
+* **Short description:** A plugin for sbt that uses sbt-web to compile typescript resources

 ### play-webpack Plugin
 * **Website:** <https://github.com/BowlingX/play-webpack>
-* **Short description:** A plugin for SBT to handle webpack generated assets and library to render Javascript on the server with Java's nashorn engine.
+* **Short description:** A plugin for sbt to handle webpack generated assets and library to render Javascript on the server with Java's nashorn engine.

 ## Authentication (Login & Registration) and Authorization (Restricted Access)